-Customized charts are adjusted for variables that affect fetal growth such as maternal weight, height, ethnicity and parity [39].
-The advocates of customized charts argue that these variables are physiological, while others consider them as proxy markers for adverse pregnancy outcomes that should not be used to normalise poor fetal growth.
-For example, ethnicity is associated with socio-economic status and education that are risk factors for poor maternal health and stillbirth [35].
-By defining a set 10% SGA rate in a population, customization does not take into consideration the variations in maternal malnutrition that would account for higher rates of underweight neonates in low versus high-income countries [35].
-The implementation of these customized fetal size charts has not shown a reduction in the stillbirth rate in the UK [40].
+Customized charts are adjusted for variables that affect fetal growth such as maternal weight, height, ethnicity, and parity.
+The advocates of customized charts argue that these variables are physiological, while others consider them as proxy markers for adverse pregnancy outcomes that should not be used to normalize poor fetal growth.
+For example, ethnicity is associated with socioeconomic status and education that are risk factors for poor maternal health and stillbirth.
+By defining a set 10% SGA rate in a population, customization does not take into consideration the variations in maternal malnutrition that would account for higher rates of underweight neonates in low vs. high-income countries.
+The implementation of these customized fetal size charts has not shown a reduction in the stillbirth rate in the UK.